 When the Litter Box Is Relatively Clean

 Your kitty might sleep in its litter box more if the place is relatively clean.
 Cats are very clean animals and would not mind sleeping in a litter box if they find the place extremely clean and comfortable to the point they more relaxed there than anywhere else.
 This is not to suggest that you should encourage it to stay in there.
 But remember, equal attention in terms of cleaning should be given to everywhere in your home.
+Take a look at our review of the best self-cleaning litter boxes for more options.

 When Your Cat Wants to Relax